LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Auxiliary Results

-It is worth observing that the convergence of $Y$ towards $\overline{Y}$ can also be quantified in H\"older norm, like in Section \ref{sec:contract-prop}: \begin{proposition} Let $\al\in(0,H)$.
-There exists a random variable $Z$ admitting moments of any order and a constant $c>0$ such that for all $0\le s\le t$ we have:
+It is worth observing that the convergence of $Y$ towards $\overline{Y}$ can also be quantified in H\"older norm: \begin{proposition} Assume Hypothesis \ref{hyp:f-coercive} holds true.
+Let $\beta\in(0,H)$.
+There exists a random variable $Z$ admitting moments of any order and 3 constants $c_{1},c_{2},c_{3}>0$ such that for all $0\le s\le t$ we have:

 \end{proposition}